-If you're having a great first date with someone, the conversation is flowing, and you can feel the sparks flying between you both, you may be wondering if you should kiss this person at the end of the date.
-On the one hand, it's clear that you enjoyed your time with this person and had some laughs, but on the other hand, is it too much too soon?
+When you're heading out on a first date, you might be wondering one thing: Will the night end with a kiss or not?
+While it's entirely normal to think about this in the hours leading up to said get-together, don't let the question overwhelm you.
+If you're having a great first date, the conversation is flowing, and you can feel the sparks flying between you both, you may be wondering if you should end the evening with a kiss.
+It's clear that you enjoyed your time with this person, but is it too much too soon?

 If you're on the fence, consider this: One of the benefits of kissing on a first date is that it can actually help you determine if there's even chemistry between you and your date.
 While you may have hit it off and have a lot in common, kissing on a first date enables you to see if you have any romantic rather than platonic potential.
 If the kiss is as terrific as the date was, this can be a great indicator that you have matching styles.
 If the kiss turns out to be bad, consider it an early indicator that you may not have compatible sexual styles, which could become more of an issue down the road.